 I have mentioned the victory of Novara in 1513; but the Bernese did not long enjoy its fruits.
-In but the Bernese did not long enjoy its fruits.
-In 1515 Francis the First, the nephew and successor of Louis XII., invaded Italy, defeated the Swiss in the hard fought battle of Marignan and retook Milan.
+1515 Francis the First, the nephew and successor of Louis XII., invaded Italy, defeated the Swiss in the hard fought battle of Marignan and retook Milan.
 The French king was so struck with the fighting qualities and firmness of the Swiss that he made a perpetual treaty with them, which was not broken until 1793.
 The Bernese gave up their dreams of expansion and became the mercenaries of Europe.
 They were the backbone of Louis XIV.'s armies.
 At Malplaquet there were no less than twenty thousand Swiss under Villars.
-At the same time other Swiss fought for Marlborough and the Prince Eugene Swiss fought for Marlborough and the Prince Eugene.
+At the same time other Swiss fought for Marlborough and the Prince Eugene.

 Louis XIV. was very fond of his Swiss soldiers, and especially of M. D'Erlach or Von Erlach, the captain of his Swiss guard, a descendant of the conqueror of Laupen.
-Many are the stories told conqueror of Laupen.
 Many are the stories told of D'Erlach's ready wit.
+On one occasion a swaggerof D'Erlach's ready wit.
 On one occasion a swaggering young French officer said to him, "You Swiss, Monsieur, fight only for money; we French fight for honour."
 "Parbleu, Monsieur," came the instant retort; "people usually fight for what they have not got!"
 A duel inevitably followed; but the Swiss veteran was as expert with his sword as with his tongue.
-He disarmed the young Frenchman, and picking up his sword, returned it to him with so charming a compliment that the seconds storped the duel ing a compliment that the seconds stopped the duel.
+He disarmed the young Frenchman, and picking up his sword, returned it to him with so charming a compliment that the seconds standed the dead. ing a compliment that the seconds stopped the duel.